Africa

 African wild dog

 An abundance of prey.
 Large tracts of untouched wilderness.
 Space to run.
 The ideal habitat for wild dogs is becoming increasingly rare.
 Wild dog populations fluctuate, as they’re sensitive to human encroachment and disease.
-One bout of illness can eradicate an entire pack, and with the number of adult individuals reaching only 1,409, according to the IUCN, across the continent, we can’t afford to lose them.
+One bout of illness can eradicate an entire pack, and with the number of adult individuals totalling only some 1,400 across the continent (according to the IUCN), we can’t afford to lose them.

-Sometimes called the painted wolf, the wild dog is the most persecuted predator on the continent, and the second-most endangered carnivore in Africa.
+Also popularly known as the painted wolf, the wild dog is the most persecuted predator on the continent, and the second-most endangered carnivore here.
 A century ago, around 500,000 of these high-energy canines ran, played, and hunted across most of Africa.
 The packs we have left, we protect fiercely.

-While sightings are rare, our daily conservation efforts in Botswana’s Linyanti Wildlife Reserve, at Wilderness Vumbura Plains in the Okavango Delta and Zimbabwe’s Hwange and Mana Pools help create ideal breeding grounds for many packs, making it possible to see them at several of our camps.
-Ongoing citizen science projects encourage guests to report their sightings where every single piece of information helps us understand and conserve these remarkable predators.
+While sightings are rare, our daily conservation efforts in Botswana’s Linyanti Wildlife Reserve and across many of our concessions in the Okavango Delta, as well as Zimbabwe’s Hwange and Mana Pools, help create ideal breeding grounds for many packs, making it possible to see them at many of our camps in Southern Africa.
+Ongoing citizen science projects encourage guests to report their sightings, where every single piece of information helps us understand and conserve these remarkable predators.

-See wild dogs at these Wilderness camps: Vumbura Plains, Linkwasha, DumaTau, Mombo, Tubu Tree
+See wild dogs at these Wilderness camps: Vumbura Plains, Chitabe, Linkwasha, Ruckomechi, DumaTau, Mombo, Tubu Tree

 Mountain gorilla